jsa-research/limbus-buildgen/README.md

 (_Note: At the moment this only builds a bootstrap makefile for itself.
 Not very useful..._)

 ## Test
-As sea-strap.js uses Mocha as its test runner, first make sure it is installed with `npm install -g mocha`
+As sea-strap.js uses mocha to perform unit-testing, first make sure it is installed with `npm install -g mocha`

 Then run the tests using `mocha`